 This welcoming environment for a broadly diverse range of donors and foundations created a vibrant atmosphere at the CMF annual conferences.
 The panoply of donors and types of foundations encouraged every potential donor who had some financial means and the heart to give back to change the world, to begin their giving, to seek CMF’s technical advice, and/or to engage in the broader community of philanthropy in the state.

-When organizing a new initiative, such as the Michigan AIDS Fund, the Council of Michigan Foundation’s (CMF) philosophy helped to bring together program officers from very different foundations to focus on a common cause.
+When organizing a new initiative, such as the Michigan AIDS Fund, CMF’s philosophy helped to bring together program officers from very different foundations to focus on a common cause.
 While funding from each of the partner foundations was of very different scale, care was taken that everyone who participated felt an equal ownership of the joint project.

 CMF consistently held to its philosophy that size, organizational form, type, and the focus of foundation giving was up to the donor.
 Honoring this principle has made all the difference in its work.

 Roughly, there are two major types of legal structures for foundations – public charities and private foundations.
 The distinctions are defined in the United States Tax Code.
 The word “foundation” itself has no specific meaning, and is also frequently used by nonprofit organizations that are raising money, rather than those that are giving money away.
-The Council of Michigan Foundations limited its field of interest to the foundations that primarily give money away for broadly defined charitable purposes.
+CMF limited its field of interest to the foundations that primarily give money away for broadly defined charitable purposes.